ayak2002/Mood_Chat_App/README.md

 - **Sentiment Analysis Tests:** The file dynamically generates tests based on the mood mapping.
 For each mood, it tests whether the analyzeText function categorizes a text message correctly.

 ### Disclaimer
 While a substantial amount of independent work and effort went into the development and testing of this project on our end to demonstrate a well-rounded and self-driven approach, ChatGPT and online resources were a valuable source of help when working on this project.
+Such resources were a great guide to understand the workflow of making an app such as the Mood Chat App and make all the appropriate choices to end up with a robust result.